red6/dmn-check/README.md

 In section [validations](#validations), you find a complete list with detailed descriptions of what they do.

 Most properties and invariants that are validated by `dmn-check` are described informally in the [DMN specification](https://www.omg.org/spec/DMN).
-In case you have questions about a validations it might be worth to skim the specification.
+In case you have questions about a validation, it might be worth skimming the specification.

 ## Maven Plugin